-I was trained as a developmental and clinical psychologist in New Zealand.
-Since 2001 I have been director of the Georgetown Early Learning Project.
-We have shown that babies, toddlers and young children pick up information from a variety of sources, from television, from books, from computers, from touchscreens, from siblings, and across contexts.
+Dr. Barr was trained as a developmental and clinical psychologist in New Zealand.
+Since 2001 she has been director of the Georgetown Early Learning Project.
+The ELP shows that babies, toddlers and young children pick up information from a variety of sources, from television, from books, from computers, from touchscreens, from siblings, and across contexts.
 There are still many open questions about how babies and young children learn and remember.
 Psychology Department webpage.

 Sylvia Rusnak is a third year Psychology PhD student.
 She is interested in the elements of social interactions that are important for young children’s learning and memory processes, particularly with respect to media sources.
 Sylvia is studying the neural mechanisms that underlie this learning using functional near infrared spectroscopy (fNIRS).
 She received her B.A. in Psychology and English, as well as a Minor in French, from Cornell University.

 Joscelin graduated from Berea College, KY in May 2016 with a double major in Psychology and Child & Family Studies with a concentration in Child Development and a minor in French.
 Her research interests are bilingualism and language acquisition as well as how children learn from media and technology.
 Joscelin started her post-college journey at the Early Learning Project in the Summer of 2016 as the laboratory manager.

 Jessica Roberts is a sophomore in the College majoring in Psychology and minoring in Spanish and Women and Gender Studies.
 Jessica is a member of the Baby Elmo Just Beginning team and has an interest in psychological development during early childhood and adolescence.